Soundtrack Of My Life: Bill Nighy

 ‘The Fall Of Gil-Galad’, sung by Bill Nighy (as Samwise Gamgee) in the 1981 BBC Radio dramatisation of The Lord Of The Rings

 “This was such a great job and what a cast!
 John Le Mesurier as Bilbo and Ian Holm as Frodo.
 What a cast.
 I remember the first time I met John Le Mesurier was at the BBC music studio in Maida Vale where all the big concerts were [recorded].
 They had an orchestra and Ian and I had to sing [along].
 I was very nervous about it.
 [Ian] talked his way through his bit.
-I remember he always wore red socks.
 He was a very nice man.”

 The song I can’t get out of my head